malept/octoaudit/README.rst

 OctoAudit
 =========

-OctoAudit is a browser extension that allows you to add TODO items from an issue/pull request's comments into its summary.
+OctoAudit is a browser extension that allows you to add TODO items from a GitHub issue/pull request's comments into its summary.

 Supported Browsers
 ------------------